Skip to main content

 Non-blocking Map-Reduce

 In the following code example, we calculate the square of each number and as soon as each square is available, we sum them.
-This is achieved using awaitables and tail calls.
+This is achieved using futures and tail calls.
 This reduces the overall duration of the Map-Reduce operation.
 The reduce function is still called sequentially in the original order of the list.

 from pydantic import BaseModel